cerner/cerner_splunk/docs/attributes.md

 * `node['splunk']['mgmt_host']` - The host other SHC members use when connecting to the current node.
 You probably want a wrapper cookbook to override this.
 By default `node['splunk']['mgmt_interface']` is now used, but to support existing configurations this attribute is still available and takes precedence when set. (`nil`)
 * `node['splunk']['mgmt_interface']` - The network interface this node should use for communicating with other members of a SHC. (`node['network']['default_interface']`)
 * `node['splunk']['windows_password']` - This should be the name of a data bag item key where your windows password for the `Splunk` user is stored.
-* `node['splunk']['package']['seed']['passwd']` -- This is default password we are configuring for splunk to start first time  as starting  from splunk 7.2.x  does not  the default password.
+* `node['splunk']['package']['seed']['passwd']` -- This is default password we are configuring for splunk to start first time as starting from splunk 7.2.x does not provide the default password.

 Non-configurable (defaults)
 ----------------------------
 DO NOT override these attributes.
 [Funky Putin shows scientists what for](http://vimeo.com/68930177) every time you think of overriding these attributes.
 So don't do it.